ingenerator/oidc-token-verifier/README.md

 to) the cache headers on the OpenID Discovery Document itself.
 If an issuer changes their `jwks_uri` this will not be detected until the JWKS response itself expires.

+If the provider does not include an `Expires` header on their response, the result will be cached for 10 minutes by default.
+You can customise this with the `cache_expires_if_no_header` option passed to the OpenIDDiscoveryCertificateProvider constructor.

 Occasionally, network / issuer errors might occur when fetching or refreshing certificates.
 Since JWKS change fairly infrequently, the default behaviour is to log failures but use a stale cache value for up to 2 hours.
 This can be configured with the `cache_refresh_grace_period` option to OpenIDDiscoveryCertificateProvider.